copleykj/meteor-shower/README.md

 ### Error management

 **onFailure** - The client side callback when validation has failed.
-When this is called it passes in an erroredFields object which has each field that failed validation, which rules it failed and the message you provided.
+This gets passed an erroredFields object as the first parameter, which has each field that failed validation, which rules it failed and the message you provided.
+The second parmeter passed is a jQuery handle to the form.

 By default this tries to insert the error message provided in an element with an id of fieldname-error